annaphp/spring_notes/spring_review_answers.md

 What does it mean to be an endpoint?
-- it means you are a server that receives client requests and sends responses (enpoint is URL where REST clients send requests)
+- it means you are a server that receives client requests and sends responses (endpoint is URL where REST clients send requests)

 What does it mean to be an endpoint consumer?
 - REST clients send their requests to URLs(server endpoints) and receive data.